A Dogs Life on a Puppy Farm

 - Abolish the mass production of dogs.
 Make factory farming of dogs illegal

-- Ban the sale of animals from pet shops, online and in print media
+- Ban the sale of factory farmed companion animals from pet shops, online and in print media

 - Encourage people to adopt animals from shelters, pounds and rescue organisations